grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.I assumed a job in that class is why that sub rammed you."

 "Actually, I still don't know why they rammed us.
-As you know, the hold was empty at the time, we were doing a dry run.
+As you know, the hold was empty at the time, we were on a dry run.
 And we haven't been mixed up in anything for a while..."
 She drifted off a bit pondering that mystery that had been at the back of her mind while she ate her way along a bone of dry chicken.

 "Anyway, this next job is going to require being a little more tactical, I think.
 A little more forethought and planning than the usual just trying to sneak under the radar and not be noticed."